dhh1128/cfa/cfa-paper.md

 Containment is intuitive and widely supported, but it is brittle.
 A file can belong to only one folder at a time unless it is duplicated or linked indirectly.
 Changing the meaning of a hierarchy requires reorganizing it.
 When files cross administrative or technical boundaries, containment-based meaning often disappears.

 Tagging systems address some of these problems.
 A photo can be tagged with multiple labels.
 A document can be annotated with keywords.
 Tags are flexible and decentralized, but they are also ambiguous.
 A tag such as “draft” or “vacation” can mean different things to different people, or even to the same person at different times.
 Tag vocabularies can be standardized, but doing so reintroduces centralization and governance overhead.
+Empirical and theoretical work on folksonomies has documented these tradeoffs in flexibility, precision, and governance [3–5].

 This paper explores an alternative: a way to express relationships among files that is decentralized like tagging, but more precise and formally interpretable.
 The mechanism is called a *Cross-File Association*.